-In a waiting room, for example, slate tiles could be complemented with light grey seats featuring wooden arms, which in turn could be complemented by a timber reception desk with a similar wood shade and grain.
+In a waiting room, for example, slate tiles could be complemented with light grey seats featuring wooden arms.
+You could layer this further with a timber reception desk with a similar wood shade and grain.
 You’re not limited to muted or matching colours, either.
-A colour palette of greens and blues can be combined with nature-themed wall art.
-Or, various shades of yellow could be layered to create a holistic room of complementary hues.
+A colour palette of greens and blues can feature alongside nature-themed wall art.
+Or, you could layer various shades of yellow to create a holistic room of complementary hues.

-Brighter colours can also be carefully added to your layers as accents in your décor, logo, flooring (such as accent tiles), and more.
-However, brighter shades should be used judiciously, as high concentrations of bright colour can be overwhelming.
+You can also add brighter colours to your layers as accents in your décor, logo, flooring (such as accent tiles), and more.
+However, these brighter shades should be used judiciously, as high concentrations of bright colour can be overwhelming.

 Another popular approach for layering is to build out the layers in various rooms across your practice with texture.

-Texture isn’t just about fluffy soft furnishings (many of which would be inappropriate in a medical, dental, or veterinary practice anyway).
+Texture isn’t just about fluffy soft furnishings (many of which would be inappropriate in healthcare anyway).
 Tiling, timber, glass, metal, mosaics, carpet, upholstery, and a range of other materials can be combined to create textured layering that embraces every element in a room as part of a whole.

 Once again, the example of a reception and/or waiting area is a good place to start.
-In this space, the texture of glazed (non-slip) tiles could be paired with a polished wood or glass-top reception desk, and sleek painted or obscure-glass walls.
+In this space, the texture of non-slip tiles could be paired with a polished wood or glass-top reception desk.
+Sleek painted or obscure-glass walls could also work.
 Another option would be to use reclaimed materials with their rough, earthy textures to create a holistic layered look.

 At Elite Fitout Solutions, we’ve spent years helping practice owners fitout and refurbish interiors that are not only practical, but look great, too!